Year 3 - Green Woodpeckers

 PE days: PE will be Wednesday morning.
 Please come to school wearing your PE kit on this day.

-Times Tables: We will be practising our Times Tables each day on Times Tables Rockstars and will be keeping a record of our scores.
+Times Tables: We will be practising our times tables each day using "TTRockstars" and will be keeping a record of our scores.
 Year 3 children should already know their 2, 5 and 10 times tables.
 We will be learning our 3, 4 and 8 times tables.

 - Mathletics will be set every Wednesday, due for completion by the following Wednesday.
 There will be a half-termly project set linked to the current topic.

 Spellings: These will be set weekly on a Friday and tested on the following Friday.